- 1 The Meaning of “Baptism”

 The Apostles broke unleavened bread, “in like manner” of Jesus in remembering His death, and they baptized with living water “in like manner” with His baptism.
 The method of baptism instituted by Jesus carries several spiritual meanings that are fundamental to the Gospel message.

-In 150 A.D., in his First Apology to the Roman Emperor, Justin Martyr, said that baptismal candidates were baptized “in like manner.”
+In 150, in his First Apology to the Roman Emperor, Justin Martyr, said that baptismal candidates were baptized “in like manner.”
 The same method was followed by all:

 Then we lead them to a place where there is water, and they are regenerated in the same manner in which we ourselves are regenerated, in the name of the God, the Father and Lord of all, and of our Savior Jesus Christ, and of the Holy Ghost, they then wash (themselves) with water.2